visit-dav/visit/src/doc/python_scripting/intro.rst

 It is a best practice to ensure that all modules being combined are compiled with the same compiler and the same Python library.
 However, each team supporting installations of a given Python module on a given platform makes their own decisions regarding these choices.
 Consequently, when using combinations of Python modules installed by others, its very easy to encounter situations where the installations are incompatible and fail in subtle and hard to diagnose ways.
+Worse, things may work for the most part and only intermittently produce invalid results with no warning.

 Getting started
 ---------------